 Bike Shelter Footprint

 Bike shelters are often modular and can vary in size.
-The two-top CyclePort Bike Shelter is 76 inches by 67 ¾ inches.
+The 4-bike CyclePort Bike Shelter is 76 inches by 67 ¾ inches.
 A bike shelter of this size can fit four bikes.
 Bike U-racks are often used in bike shelters for horizontal bike parking.
 Bike shelters can also have vertical bike parking with a bike wall rack frame.

 Bike Corral Dimensions